 Who can apply?

-- Small and medium-sized companies, which either have a turnover of at least DKK 2 million during the past financial year or have attracted external capital of at least DKK 500,000.
+- Small and medium-sized companies that either has a turnover of DKK 2 million in the most recent fiscal year or have attracted external capital of at least 500,000 DKK.

-- Entrepreneurs and start-up companies (under three years old) who have a strong team to implement the project and already have promising results to build on.
+- Entrepreneurs and start-up companies (under 3 years old) who have a strong team to complete the project, and already have promising results to build on.

 Can non-danish projects apply?

 Innobooster grants target specifically companies and entrepreneurs whose innovative ideas will increase the company’s competitiveness and spur economic growth in the Danish society.